7 Differences between Mainland and Free Zone Company in UAE

 • Free zone: More cost-effective for initial setup.
 Some free zones offer packages starting from AED 12,000 annually with visa eligibility.

-Verdict: Free zones are more budget-friendly, while mainland setup pays off if local expansion is a goal.
+Verdict: Free zones are more budget-friendly, while a mainland setup pays off if local expansion is a goal.

 5. Licensing & Business Activities